 ⋅ More than 90% of students receive need-based financial aid or merit scholarships.

-- Founded in 1888 Puget Sound is one of a handful of highly selective liberal arts colleges in the Pacific Northwest.
+- Founded in 1888, Puget Sound is one of a handful of selective liberal arts colleges in the Pacific Northwest.
 The college features an intellectually lively and academically motivated community.

 - Located on an intimate and inviting campus between the Olympic and Cascade mountain ranges, along the shores of the Puget Sound near the creative urban center of Tacoma, Wash., the college offers close proximity to the cultural offerings of Seattle and the natural wonders of the Pacific Northwest.